HIST 102 · Capstone Research Project

 "Witches Everywhere" — Essay Planner & Draft

-McCarthy, Venona & the Soviet Archives · Richland Community College
+McCarthy, Venona & the Soviet Archives · Five Case Studies · Richland Community College

 ⚠ Academic Integrity Notice

 This planner is a scaffolding tool — it is designed to help you organize your own thinking, not to substitute for it.
-Every field you complete should reflect your own analysis of the primary sources you examined in the Research Notes form.
+Every field you complete should reflect your own analysis of the primary sources you examined in your Research Notes.
 Do not use AI tools to generate, rewrite, or complete any portion of this assignment.

 Step 1 — Thesis